 - MSU Green Transportation map (bike lanes, secure bike garages, DIY bike repair & air stations, e-car charging stations, solar car ports, Capital Multi-modal Station etc.); updated spring of 2020.
 (Public)

 - 24/7 DIY bike repair and air stations – (Public)

-- Learn how to maintain your bike at our MSU Bike Project workshop in Dem Hall – it’s free for students, $5 per session for faculty/ staff – (Public)
+- Learn how to maintain your bike at our MSU Brake Room workshop in Dem Hall – it’s free for students, $5 per session for faculty/ staff – (Public)

-- Online comment form for easily reporting concerns – more info. – (Public)
+- Online comment form for easily reporting road/ path & other infrastructure concerns on campus – (Public)

-- Bike registration – helps in theft recovery, free lock cutting (if you lose your keys), avoiding impoundment – more info. – (MSU community only)
+- Bike registration – helps in theft recovery, free lock cutting (if you lose your keys), avoiding impoundment – (MSU community only)

 MSU Departmental Bike Services:

 - Learn about bike maintenance, winter riding, other tips during our free classes & workshops – more info.